10 Swedish Vacation Tips for Visiting Stockholm

 10 Swedish Vacation Tips

-2. Why pay to rent a car and struggle to find parking when Stockholm has a great public transportation system?
+Why pay to rent a car and struggle to find parking.
 Buy an SL card at Central Station or any subway station to have access to the subway, train, tram, bus, and boats.
 You can buy the passes daily, but if you’re staying longer, they have discounted passes for 3 days, a week, monthly, or even yearly.
 The longer the time, the better the discount.

-6. They don’t serve decaf coffee in the cute little coffee shops.
+They don’t serve decaf coffee in the cute little coffee shops.
 If you really need a decaf, you can find an Espresso House which is a chain like Starbucks.
 You can probably find one every few blocks.
 They also have a Starbucks in the Galleria downtown and at the Scandia mall just at the edge of town, but that’s it.
-And you cannot use your Starbucks app.

 Conclusion

-To find out more about Stockholm, read our article about Gamla Stan, The Old Town of Stockholm.
+To learn more about Stockholm, check out our article on Gamla Stan, the City’s historic Old Town.

 2 Comments